-Spring Break Road Trips
+Plan a Spring Break Road Trip

 Florence on the Oregon Coast

-In Old Town Florence, the historic riverfront offers a classic Oregon Coast experience from taffy and clam chowder to t-shirt shops and crab shacks serving up the catch of the day.
+In Historic Old Town Florence, the historic riverfront offers a classic Oregon Coast experience from taffy and clam chowder to t-shirt shops and crab shacks serving up the catch of the day.

 Not everyone heads to the beaches.
 If the mountains call to you, drive up to Oakridge/Westfir where a relaxed, uncrowded scene is built on the affinity for the gorgeous forest surrounding it.
 Spend the week in peaceful quiet, tucked away in a mountain retreat.
 You're likely to find yourself sipping craft beers on the local pub patio alongside anglers, hikers, wildlife enthusiasts, foragers and botanists.

 The shoulder season around Oakridge promises good hotel deals, a warm welcome from the locals, and the first look at the hiking trails re-emerging from snow drifts.
 Since trails are soft from recent rains and snowmelt, extra good stewardship is required to keep them rut-free and stable, so tread carefully and hold off trail riding until conditions improve.
 Enjoy the rewards of crisp days, steaming hot springs and flowing rivers and waterfalls.

 Also up in the Cascades is the McKenzie River region which is still recovering from the 2020 wildfires but always offers great hiking and places to stay.
 Drive Highway 126 and listen to the audio app by Together Anywhere.

 Creswell & Cottage Grove